When we surf online these days, surprisingly many of the web pages we use are, in fact, web applications.

 2: How do web applications work?

-Additionally, the database is aware of every single like, every comment, and every like for a comment, too.
-Let alone your personal information and your network of friends.
+Also, the database is aware of every single like, every comment, and every like for a comment, too.
+Let alone your personal information and your network of friends!
 And pretty much your every click you made since you first registered.

 There are of course several solutions and different ways to construct the back-end fundamentals for a web application in terms of programming.

-- Model – manages the data and logic of the application
+Manages the data and logic of the application.

-- Controller – commands the first two parts and coordinates the tasks between them
+Commands the first two parts and coordinates the tasks between them.

 For a more thorough explanation, check out my post about the Model-view-controller (MVC) design pattern.